davekinkead/philosophy/Defining the demos.md

 The imposition of costs to insiders is acceptable because they gain 'net benefits in the long term'.
 This is not true of outsiders. p290

-"Thus, the decision- making power of the demos ought to be limited to distributing benefits and burdens internally and not to affecting outsiders (negatively, at least)." p290
+"Thus, the decision-making power of the demos ought to be limited to distributing benefits and burdens internally and not to affecting outsiders (negatively, at least)." p290

 "The decisional power of a group need not, therefore, be limited to what does not affect outsiders, but only to what does not harm outsiders." p290